This article has links to products and services we love, which we may make commission from.

 Where to See Cherry Blossoms in Edinburgh

-As winter officially turns to spring, fluffy pink clouds fill our parks and create the perfect photo frame for Edinburgh’s landmarks.
-We’ve pulled together this guide on where to find cherry blossoms in Edinburgh with locations reaching all edges of the city.
-These Japanese beauties spring up in parks, gardens and at the side of the road but you have to get the timing right or you will miss them!
+As winter officially turns to spring, fluffy pink clouds fill our parks, creating the perfect photo frame for Edinburgh’s landmarks.
+We’ve pulled together this guide on where to find cherry blossoms in Edinburgh, with locations reaching all edges of the city.
+These Japanese beauties spring up in parks, gardens, and at the side of the road, but you have to get the timing right, or you will miss them!

 If you like the photos in the guide, please give the Instagram accounts a follow and engage with their content.